- Department Overview

 Delegation Request Forms are available by using the link provided or by visiting City Hall.

-In order to be considered to appear before Council as a delegation, a written submission on this form must be received by Corporate Services.
+In order to be considered to appear before Council as a delegation, a written submission on this form must be received by the CAO office.
 Delegation presentations to Council are limited to ten minutes in length.
 Submission of an application is not a guarantee that the request will be approved.
 Once submitted, the request is reviewed for content, and the requester is advised.

 - How do I submit correspondence that I wish to be considered by Council at a Council meeting?